 California custody laws for unmarried parents provide equal rights to both the mother and the father of a child, regardless of their marital status.
 However, establishing legal parentage, also known as paternity, is a crucial step in securing these rights.

 For an unmarried father to be acknowledged as the other parent in the eyes of the law, he must establish legal parentage.
-This can come from a Voluntary Declaration of Paternity (VDOP), or through a court order.
-Once paternity is established, both unmarried parents have equal rights to claim custody and make important decisions for their child.
+This can come from a Voluntary Declaration of Paternity (VDOP) or through a court order.
+Once paternity is established, the father is recognized as a legal parent, and both unmarried parents have equal rights to claim custody and make important decisions for their child.
+California’s Parentage Act gives fathers full custodial rights once parentage is confirmed, even if they never lived with the child.

 Child custody in California is divided into two types:

-1. Legal custody: The right to make significant decisions in a child’s life, such as healthcare, education, and welfare.
+• Legal custody: The right to make significant decisions in a child’s life, such as medical care, education, religious upbringing, and welfare.

 These custody types can be awarded in different ways: